Santhoshcv07/Food-Orbit/README.md

 ## 🎯 What it does

-**FoodOrbit** is an intelligent, cloud-based ecosystem designed to tackle the global problem of food waste.
-By acting as a real-time bridge, it ensures surplus food from events or large gatherings is dynamically routed to the most appropriate destination before it expires.

 Our goal is to **maximize food recovery and prevent landfill waste** using a structured three-tier system.